ChrisTowles/vscode-markdown-paste-image/README.md

 ### Default Image Name

 The default image file name.
-The value of this config will be pass to the 'format' function of Luxon library, you can read document <https://moment.github.io/luxon/#/formatting?id=table-of-tokens> for usage.
+The value of this config will be pass to the 'format' function of Luxon library, you can read document https://moment.github.io/luxon/#/formatting?id=table-of-tokens for usage.
 If you have text selected, it will be used as the file name instead.

-test

 ```jsonc
 {